 In fact, research shows mindfulness can help you counter distractions, so you enjoy your meals more.
 Best of all, the benefits of mindful eating can carry over into other areas of your life.
 It even helps with anxiety and depression.

-We spoke with Jennifer Anderson Logan, registered dietitian at Novant Health Heart and Vascular Institute in Charlotte, who explained how to reap the benefits of eating mindfully.
+We spoke with Jennifer Anderson, registered dietitian at Novant Health Heart and Vascular Institute in Charlotte, who explained how to reap the benefits of eating mindfully.

 When emotions or boredom take over

-To understand mindful eating, Logan said, it can be helpful to first define mindless eating.
+To understand mindful eating, Anderson said, it can be helpful to first define mindless eating.

 Some common examples: late-night snacking in front of the TV, devouring lunch on autopilot while working at your desk or going through a pint of ice cream because you’re stressed out.